National Health Survey

 How do I complete the survey?

-If you have been selected in this survey you will receive a letter in the mail that contains instructions and a secure Form Access Code for you to start your survey online.
+If you have been selected in this survey you will receive a letter in the mail that contains instructions on how to create an ABS Survey Account, add your secure Form Access Code, and start your survey online.

 Is the survey compulsory?

 Ultimately, yes.
 The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905, which has provisions to make surveys compulsory.

 Under the Act, you are obliged to provide the information being requested, unless otherwise specified by your interviewer.
 All the information you provide will remain strictly confidential and is protected under the Act.

 This survey collects general information about everyone in the household and includes questions about age, country of birth, education, employment and relationships within the household.